 You don't have to be a big, high-tech company to reinvent your business.
 In fact, the smaller and leaner your business already is, the faster you can shift gears and zoom back into action.

 Do you need to develop new products or services?
 Don't guess at what customers want and will pay for.
-Analyze your existing sales and talk to living, breathing prospects.
+Analyze your existing sales and talk to actual customers and prospects.
 What do they need?
 What can you provide?
 What's the best way to deliver solutions to them?
 What's going to bring in the most profit?

 Is there any particular niche that buys regularly from you now?
 If so, consider how you can bring in more of the same types of customers, and what other merchandise they'd be likely to buy.

-Are selling your products and services online?
+Are you selling your products and services online?
 If not, why not?
-If your sales are declining and you're still telling yourself that your customers don't shop online, it's time to get your head out of the sand.
-The few customers you have left may not use the Internet, but the rest of the world does.
-Even when people buy in person or on the basis of personal relationships, they are likely to research the products, company or consultant online before making a decision on what to buy and from whom to buy it.
+If your sales are declining and you aren't selling online or capturing leads online, it's time to get your head out of the sand.
+Even when people buy in-person or on the basis of personal relationships, they are likely to research the products, company or consultant online before making a decision on what to buy and from whom to buy it.
 If you have a business, you need a website.
 The type of website, and what should be on it depends on what you sell.

 Don't assume that a former customer who stopped buying from you in the past will never buy from you again.
 Customers' needs and circumstances change, just as yours do.
 The megacorporation that didn't renew your contract a couple of years ago because of changing business priorities may have changed their direction once again and be a good prospect now.
 The customer who went with a lower-priced competitor may be dissatisfied with the quality or service and be receptive to a call from you today.
 Or, the manager who had given the work to his best friend may no longer be with the company.